nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Examples:
 *  `contact edit John Doe p/91234567 e/johndoe@example.com` Edits the phone number and email address of John Doe to be `91234567` and `johndoe@example.com` respectively.
 *  `contact edit Roy Chan n/Betsy Crower` Edits the name of Roy Chan to be `Betsy Crower` and clears all existing tags.
+*   All contacts will be shown after editing a contact.

 ### Clearing all contacts : `contact clear`